asifkd012020/open-itg-aws_runbooks/ebs/Runbook.md

 2. Navigate to **EC2 dashboard** at https://console.aws.amazon.com/ec2/.
 3. In the left navigation panel, under `ELASTIC BLOCK STORE` section, choose `Snapshots`.
 4. Select the volume snapshot that you want to modify.
 5. Select `Permissions tab` from the dashboard bottom panel and check the snapshot access permissions.
-If the selected EBS volume snapshot is publicly accessible, the EC2 dashboard will display the following `status: "This snapshot is currently Public."`.
-Otherwise it will show as `Private`.
-If the snapshot is listed as public, one should click the edit button and change to permission to Private as soon as possible.
+If the selected EBS volume snapshot is publicly accessible, the EC2 dashboard will display the following `status: "This snapshot is currently Private."`.
+Otherwise it will show as `Public`.
+If the snapshot is listed as public, one should click the `edit` button and change to permission to Private as soon as possible.

    <img src="/docs/img/ebs/private.png" width="300">